rbnyng/rbnyng.github.io/contact.md

 -->

 <section>
-    <p>Please feel free to reach out to me if you would like to talk about something.
+    <p>Please feel free to reach out to me if you would like to talk.
 Email is the best way to reach me.</p>
 </section>

 <ul class="icons">